-Table 6-38 Publishing Dates (M-Y) of Technical Resource Manuals
+Table 6-36 Publishing Dates (MMM-YY) of Technical Resource Manuals

 State/Region Current Version

 Delaware Jul-16

 Illinois Sep-23

 Maryland May-20

 New Jersey May-23

 Ohio Sep-19

 Pennsylvania May-24

-Tennessee 0ct-15
+Tennessee Oct-15

 Mid-Atlantic May-20

-Another weakness of the methods used to evaluate EE is the failure to recognize that the incremental benefits of EE measures decline over time as improved energy saving technology is adopted by customers.
+Regardless of whether they are paid in the capacity market, the incremental benefits of EE measures decline over time as improved energy saving technology is adopted by customers.
 This improvement in technology reduces the baseline energy usage against which incremental savings should be measured.
 An example of a decreasing baseline in energy usage is in residential lighting.
 The assumed baseline condition was originally an incandescent bulb but should have evolved to more and more efficient LEDs, which eliminates the incremental savings when replaced by another LED lightbulb.